Updated: Feb 2

 That isn’t a typo (well, kind of).
 I purposefully wrote longline.
 Go on Facebook, Reddit, or Linkedin screenwriting groups.
-You know how many writers ask how their “longline” sounds?
-I don’t know about you, but I don’t know what a “longline” is; but I do know what a “logline” is.
-Come on people, let’s get this right.
-Yes, typos happen, it happens to me all the time (probably within this blog), but do not submit a logline to a producer if you think it’s called a longline.
+Do you know how many writers ask how their “longline” sounds?
+I don’t know about you, but I don’t know what a “longline” is; but I know what a “logline” is.
+Come on, people, let’s get this right.
+Yes, typos happen, it happens to me all the time; but do not submit a logline to a producer if you think it’s called a longline.

 PICTURES OF YOUR SCRIPT

-I am 31 years-old.
+I am 33 years old.
 While I don’t have kids, most of the kids I grew up with are having

 their first child.
-On Facebook and Instagram they are constantly uploading photos of their “baby bump”, their doctor’s visit, baby shower, the actual birth of the baby, the baby’s first Christmas, and the child’s first steps.
+On Facebook and Instagram, they are constantly uploading photos of their “baby bump”, their doctor’s visit, baby shower, the baby's actual birth, the baby’s first Christmas, and the child’s first steps..
 While having a child has been done a million times, I understand the miracle of having a baby and the life-changing experience it provides.
 So go for it; post your photos!
 But can we all agree that this is a first-time mother?
 Maybe even a second-time mother?
-Most of the time the mother is in her twenties (even teens, now).
+Most of the time, the mother is in her twenties (even teens, now).

 Yes, writing a screenplay should be praised -- but it does not warrant a parade.
-Writing a script does warrant a pat on the back, by you, alone.
-Selling a script warrants high praise; but even more so, seeing your script produced warrants a premiere -- which usually happens.
-I’m a firm-believer in self-promotion and letting the world know you are relevant -- so getting hired to write a script, winning an award, or selling a script is perfectly acceptable self-promotion in my opinion.
+Writing a script does deserve a pat on the back, by you, alone.
+Selling a script warrants high praise, but even more so, seeing your script produced warrants a premiere -- which usually happens.
+I’m a firm-believer in self-promotion and letting the world know you are relevant -- so getting hired to write a script, winning an award, or selling a script is perfectly acceptable self-promotion, in my opinion.
 Tell the world!
-But taking a photo of your TITLE PAGE because you finished a script, to me, is like taking a picture of your new born kid: congrats, enjoy this moment, but you have a long way to go.
+But taking a photo of your TITLE PAGE because you finished a script, to me, is like taking a picture of your newborn kid: congrats, enjoy this moment, but you have a long way to go.

 SOCIAL MEDIA PITCHES

 Any professional writer knows that scripts sell through networking.
 It’s all about who you know.
-This takes years, even decades, facilitating relationships through networking events, film festivals, pitchfests like AFM, organizing meetings, and getting “in the room” (refer to Stephanie Palmer’s, GOOD IN A ROOM).
-It’s also important to join sites that connect you with pros, not only mine, but sites like THE BLACKLIST, INK TIP, SCREENCRAFT.
+This takes years, even decades, to facilitate relationships through networking events, film festivals, pitchfests like AFM, organizing meetings, and getting “in the room” (refer to Stephanie Palmer’s, GOOD IN A ROOM).
+It’s also important to join sites that connect you with pros, not only mine, but also sites like THE BLACKLIST, INK TIP, and SCREENCRAFT.
 You need to constantly be surrounded by buyers, movers, and shakers.

 Would a baseball player show up to a game without a glove?
 Would a doctor enter a patient’s room without a stethoscope?
 Would a tax professional do your taxes without some sort of spreadsheet software?

 It’s hard enough for writers to find paid writing work.
-Why do you think a writer would stop their own writing to give you notes?
+Why do you think a writer would stop their writing to give you notes?
 It’s different if it’s a friend or a writing partner.
-But asking strangers to read your script, since you are the “first person” to ever write a script, makes you look… well… pathetic.
+But asking strangers to read your script, since you are the “first-person” ever to write a script, makes you look… well… pathetic.
 I don’t know how else to put it.

 Want your script reviewed?
 There are tons of services out there that will do it for a small fee -- plus, the notes will be better than some amateur writer trolling Reddit.

 Yes, rudeness is most prevalent on social media, but this is also found through email -- a lot.
-Writers who are rude, even bullies, tell you (without saying it) that they aren’t so much an amateur, but bitter, no longer relevant.
+Rune writers, even bullies, tell you (without saying it) that they aren’t so much an amateur, but bitter, no longer relevant.
 If the little things make you mad, you’re obviously frustrated with the results you are producing in this industry.
-Frustration is fine, but taking it out on people, mainly strangers, is highly unprofessional.
+Frustration is acceptable, but taking it out on people, mainly strangers, is highly unprofessional.
 Once you write something online, your digital footprint is forever.
 Don’t be that “writer”.